Name Change Checklist

-It can be as simple as going into your settings on your current email account and changing your name.
+It can be as simple as entering your current email account settings and changing your name.

 Or, create an entirely new account with your new name, but you need to divert your old emails to your new address.

-Remember, you don’t have to do all the name changing all at once.
+Remember, you don’t have to do all the name changes all at once.